mike-ward/mike-ward.github.io/_posts/2007-10-18-vista-one-month-later.md

 ---
 layout: post
-title:  Vista One Month Later
+title: 'Vista One Month Later'
 ---
 I mentioned earlier that I couldn't figure out why people hate Vista so much.
 I've found it to be stable fast and fun to use.
 I suspect the people who are railing on it so much either haven't used it or are predisposed to disliking anything Microsoft.